uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 matlab -nosplash -nodesktop -r "parfor_sum_array(100); quit;"
 ```

 Copy the below MATLAB script as `parfor_sum_array.m`.
 At the beginning, the script defines a function `sum_array` and variable `array_size` is passed as an input argument.
 This function uses multithreading with the `parfor` option to calculate the sum of elements in an array.
-Thhe number of workers (`num_workers`) is set to the value of the environment variable `SLURM_CPUS_PER_TASK` i.e. 4.
+The number of workers (`num_workers`) is set to the value of the environment variable `SLURM_CPUS_PER_TASK` i.e. 4.
 The script then creates a parallel pool, utilizing the specified number of workers.
 The parallel computation of summing up of array elements is performed using a `parfor` loop.
 By using `parfor` with a pool of workers, operations are run in parallel for improved performance.
 More insights on usage of `parfor` can be found in the official [MATLAB page](https://www.mathworks.com/help/matlab/ref/parfor.html).

 <!-- markdownlint-disable MD046 -->
 !!! important